West Palm Beach Divorce Lawyer

 Can Separate Property Become Marital Property?

 If the value of separate property increases due to the efforts and/or contributions of both spouses, this will be considered marital property as the spouses used their financial means to increase the value of the property.
+It's crucial for separating couples to clearly document contributions to property to prevent disputes over unintentionally commingled assets.

 A spouse can also commingle or mix up marital and separate property by doing one of the following acts: